-Guest houses can be called ‘pensiones’, ‘hostales’ or ‘casa’ and they are small family-run businesses.
+Guesthouses can be called ‘pensiones’, ‘hostales’ or ‘casa’ and they are small family-run businesses.
 They might not have a star rating but they are a good accommodation option where you will have your own room, bathroom and they’ll generally provide dinner.

-A parador is a luxury hotel belonging to the state-run company Paradores in Spain.
+A Parador is a luxury hotel belonging to the state-run company Paradores in Spain.
 They are usually historic buildings such as castles and monasteries; as well as buildings set in nature reserves and areas of outstanding beauty.

-The most famous Camino de Santiago parador is the Hostal dos Reis Catolicos in Santiago de Compostela; which has been in operation for 500 years.
+The most famous Camino de Santiago Parador is the Hostal dos Reis Catolicos in Santiago de Compostela; which has been in operation for 500 years.

-Casas Rurales our country cottages are a relatively recent development in the hospitality industry in Galicia and North West Spain; and one that has brought new life to many rural communities.
+Casas Rurales or country cottages are a relatively recent development in the hospitality industry in Galicia and North West Spain; and one that has brought new life to many rural communities.
 They are boutique country properties refurbished keeping in mind the traditional architecture of the region.